fabSchneider/FabSave/README.md

 # Usage

-You can define how a Monobehaviours state should be saved and loaded by subscribing to the `OnLoad` and `OnSave` events of the `SaveObject` component.
+You can define how a MonoBehaviour's state is saved and loaded by subscribing to the `OnLoad` and `OnSave` events of a `SaveObject` component.

 ````csharp
 public class Item : MonoBehaviour